NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Conclusions

 \section{Conclusions}

-In this paper, we explore the possibility to enhance exoplanet detection in the field of HCI by training a supervised classification model that takes into account the noise structure in the PCA-processed frame.
-SODINN \citep{Gomez2018Supervised}, the pioneering detection algorithm in HCI on using deep learning, is adapted to learn from different noise regimes in the processed frame and local discriminators between the exoplanet and noise, such as S/N curves.
-With these two approaches working in synergy, we build a new detection algorithm, referred to as Noise-Adaptive SODINN, or NA-\varSODINN{} for short.
-Although our findings related to the spatial structure of noise distributions are showcased by adapting the \varSODINN{} detection framework, we believe that other algorithms dealing with processed frames could be adapted in a similar way.
+In this paper, we explore the possibility of enhancing exoplanet detection in the field of HCI by training a supervised classification model that takes into account the noise structure in the PCA-processed frame. \varSODINN{} \citep{Gomez2018Supervised}, a pioneering deep-learning detection algorithm in HCI, has been adapted to learn from different noise regimes in the processed frame and local discriminators between the exoplanet and noise, such as S/N curves.
+With these two approaches working in synergy, we built a new detection algorithm, NA-\varSODINN.
+Although our findings related to the spatial structure of noise distributions are showcased by adapting the \varSODINN{} detection framework, we believe that other algorithms dealing with processed frames could be adapted similarly.